-Figure 5: The effect of compounds on male adult worm motility as analyzed by HCS analysis for 0 -72hrs.
+Figure 5.
+The effect of compounds on male adult worm motility as analyzed by HCS analysis for 0 -72hrs.
 PZQ, LabMol-17 and LabMol-19 were screened at 10 µM and DMSO at an equivalent % concentration.
 The percentage motility values were determined immediately (A), 24hrs (B), 48hrs (C) or at 72 hrs (D) by comparison to the average motility of the worms before compound addition.
 CTL - DMSO 0.02%, PZQ - Praziquantel.
 Statistical significance (* = p<0.05) was calculated by One-way ANOVA analysis followed by Tuckey´s post-hoc test.